-Two ISE undergraduate students are recognized with Alpha Pi Mu (APM) national honor society.
+(February 15, 2017) Two ISE undergraduate students received national scholarships from Alpha Pi Mu (APM), the national industrial engineering honor society.
 APM awarded only five scholarships nationally, and Kara Love and Kaitlin Roelofs received two of these.

 Kaitlin Roelofs was recently awarded the Robert D. Dryden Scholarship from APM.
 Kaitlin is a graduating senior, and she is pursuing a minor in business and is active in the Honors College.
 She is currently serving as the vice-president of APM and the documentation and marketing committee chair for the ISE Ambassadors.
 In addition, Kaitlin has served as a peer educator for the Honors College and a peer mentor for the Hypatia Living Learning Community.
 Kaitlin has conducted undergraduate research with Dr. Alejandro Salado and has studied abroad in Munster, Germany.
 It’s interesting to note that the late Robert Dryden, Ph.D., was a former professor and chair of our department.